 We continue our morning program with a visit to the Great Mosque of Córdoba.
 The mosque (c.786-986), one of the earliest and finest still standing, was constructed by successive members of the Ummayad dynasty.
 Its outer façades boast exquisite geometrical and floral patterns set in the tympana of horseshoe arches and in panels above them.
 Within the prayer hall is a forest of columns supporting superimposed tiers of polychrome arches thought to have been modelled upon the Roman aqueduct at Mérida.
 The mihrab (prayer niche) is adorned with exquisite abstract designs in mosaic executed by a school of Byzantine mosaicists from Constantinople.
 These mosaics, and those of the domes above the mihrab, give meaning to Allah’s prescription to the prophet concerning images: that they should be act as a simile to nature, not an abstraction of it; and that they should convey by their delicacy the notion that nothing material has meaning or permanence.
 The mosque is punctured by a huge cathedral; its minaret became the cathedral bell tower.

-Our tour also takes in the Alcázar Gardens.
+Time permitting before lunch, we also view the Alcázar Gardens.
 These have been planted in the old castle and administrative centre of the Islamic city; typically, the Alcázar was close to the Friday Mosque (Great Mosque) where the whole male community gathered each Friday to pray and to hear the Friday sermon.
-The Alcázar gardens stand on the oldest garden site in Spain (from the 9th century) and, although the present gardens are from the 19th- and 20th centuries, they are sensitively designed to evoke the feel, if not the exact form, of the original.
-They constitute a fine orchestration of hedges and clipped orange trees, roses and gentle pools.
+The Alcázar gardens stand on the oldest garden site in Spain (from the 9th century) and, although the present gardens are from the 19th- and 20th centuries, they are designed to evoke the feel, if not the exact form, of the original, with an orchestration of hedges and clipped orange trees, roses and gentle pools.

-Following an afternoon at leisure, we remeet in the early evening and continue to explore the patios of Córdoba.
+Following some time at leisure, we re-meet in the late afternoon and continue to explore the patios of Córdoba.
 Our tour includes a visit to the Palacio de Viana.
 Located on the northern edge of the old town, this traditional Andalusian mansion features twelve patios covering the Renaissance and Baroque periods with fountains, formal parterres, citrus trees, date palms and roses with a profusion of pots, pebbled floors and elegant arches.
 (Overnight Córdoba) B

 Ronda - 1 night